abramhindle/ttwl-cli-saveedit/README.md

     ttwl-save-import-json -h

+Finally, there's a utility which is intended to be used to generate savegame archive saves (like the [BL3 ones found here](http://apocalyptech.com/games/bl-saves/bl3.php).
+That archive doesn't yet exist for Wonderlands, but the utility should be good to go.
+It's unlikely to be useful to anyone but apocalyptech, but you can try it out as well, if you like:

+    ttwl-process-archive-saves -h

 There are also profile-specific versions of most of those commands, which can be used to edit the main BL3 `profile.sav`: